 Annually - Increase environmental stewardship e-Badges awarded by 5 percent annually based on previous year eBadge completers for the next five years.

-Spring 2020 - Integrate three new courses into the e-Badge program.
+Fall 2021 - Integrate at least one new course into the e-Badge program.

 By 2022 - Increase courses, including sustainability, annually by five percent.

 By 2024 - Develop key partnerships with energy technology industry offering potential internships.